-City beats United in Manchester derby, leads Premier League by 11
+City beats United in Manchester derby for record 14th straight win, leads Premier League by 11

-In handing United its first loss at Old Trafford since winning there in September last year, City ended its neighbour's club record-equaling run of 40 matches unbeaten at home in all competitions.

-And it gave City manager Pep Guardiola another win over his great coaching rival Jose Mourinho, his ninth in 20 meetings between them.
-Mourinho has won four of them.
+City won the Manchester derby 2-1 on Sunday to set an English record for consecutive top-flight victories in a single season and hand United its first loss at Old Trafford in any competition since September.
+City was the winner then, too.

-With 16 games gone, City is still unbeaten in the league and looking unstoppable as it goes for its first league title until Guardiola.
+With 16 games gone, City is unbeaten in the league — having dropped only two points against Everton — and looking unstoppable as it goes for its first league title under Pep Guardiola.
 Third-place Chelsea is 14 points off the pace, with its coach Antonio Conte having already given up on defending the trophy.

+United manager Jose Mourinho, whose team remains City's closest challenger, said the title race was "probably" over, too, despite the season not having reached the halfway stage

 "You cannot be champions in December," Guardiola said, attempting to downplay expectations.
 "But it's important for our confidence to feel that we can compete on big stages with huge personality."